HIRO-group/HIRO-group.github.io/_posts/wiki/2019-05-08-Openface-ROS.md

 sudo apt-get install python-catkin-tools
 ```

-### Execution on the robot
+## Execution on the robot

-#### Initial steps
+### Initial steps

  1. Turn on the robot.
 Wait for the robot to finish its start-up phase.
  2. Be sure that the system you're running the code has access to the Sawyer robot.
 This is usually done by running the `intera.sh` script that should be provided in your Sawyer installation.
 See [here](http://sdk.rethinkrobotics.com/intera/SDK_Shell) for more info.
  3. Connect Realsense camera with USB 3.0 port in your computer.

-#### How to run this package
+### How to run this package

 After cloning and building this repo, you need to launch the enviroment we need, which include realsence and sending a new urdf into Sawyer robot.
-Then, you can run the sample code called `openface_realsense` in this package.
-To run things above, you can run the commands below.
+Then, you can run the sample code called `openface_realsense` in this package:

 ```sh
 roslaunch openface_ros openface_ros.launch